taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 # Space Shooter Arcade Game Etude built with _.NET MAUI_

-## _ToDo_

-* BUG: _sometimes_ some image sources are not loaded at app start from app resources
-* When full pull of explosions is used the one of the explosions is never playing just showing the last frame

 ## _The Challenge_

 To create a simple yet heavily animated arcade cross-platform game, using .NET MAUI XAML with Skia drawn UI, showing all the advantages that [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui) and [SkiaSharp](https://github.com/mono/SkiaSharp) provide.